GENERAL - covid-19 changes in red (updated for 2021)

 When will the first Burrow be ready for guests to stay in?

-We are working hard to complete our first burrow as soon as possible.
-We plan to have it open in the 2021 season.
+We are working hard to complete our Bluebell Burrow as soon as possible.
+We plan to have it open for the 2022 season.

 How big will the Burrow be?

-Our first burrow has been designed to accommodate full-sized human adults and to be comfortable for up to 2 adults and 2 children, but scaled so that you feel right at home.
+The Bluebell Burrow has been designed to accommodate up to 2 adults and 2 children, but furnished so that you feel right at home.
 It has over 650 sq feet of floor-space.
 The Bluebell Burrow is also fully wheelchair accessible.

 What will a Burrow include inside?

-Our burrow will include a large hallway running straight back into the hill (with lots of hooks for cloaks), a sitting room with a fireplace, a full bathroom (toilet, sink, & shower), a kitchenette, and a bedroom.
-Round windows will let in natural light, and there will be barrel ceilings and round doorways throughout.
+Our Bluebell Burrow features a large hallway running straight back into the hill, a sitting room with a fireplace, a full bathroom (toilet, sink, & shower), a kitchenette, and a bedroom.
+Large windows will let in natural light, and there will be barrel ceilings and round doorways throughout.
 There will be comfortable furniture in all living spaces.
-The outside will have a private fenced-off garden area with benches and pathways to take in the beauty of the countryside - between adventures.
+The outside will have a private fenced-off garden area with benches and pathways to relax in and to take in the beauty of the countryside.

 Is it like camping?

 The Burrow will be more self-contained and home-like than our deluxe tents.
-You will still need to bring food for meals - outside of the included breakfasts and Saturday feasts.
+You will still need to bring food for meals - outside of the included breakfasts and Saturday feasts (in season).
 Our Burrow will have in-floor heating and an electric fireplace, and comfortable furniture to help you relax between country walks and on-site activities.
 The Bluebell Burrow will be open year-round.

 Good Knights has developed a comprehensive COVID-19 mitigation plan that we are acting on across all aspects of our operations - from guest arrivals and check-ins, through departures and post stay cleaning.
 The health and well-being of our guests and staff is paramount to us.
 Here are the highlights of our plan: